bnwaweru/2021_Work_Repo/SNP-Chip_Data_Analysis_with_Plink_and_R.md

 ```

 Internally most `adegenet` functions will call the tool parallel to try
-and maximise the number of core available for its use to run the jobs in
+and maximize the number of core available for its use to run the jobs in
 parallel i.e multi-thread.

+    Error in mclapply(levels(fac.block), function(lev) x[, which(fac.block ==  :
+      'mc.cores' > 1 is not supported on Windows

 Add the arguments `parallel=FALSE` to avoid getting the above error.
 Found this solution